-- WebPageTest: it evaluates performance on a real device under various conditions to ascertain the web page efficiency.
+- WebPageTest evaluates performance on a real device under various conditions to ascertain the web page efficiency.
 Furthermore, web.dev helps developers to learn about best practices for building fast and smooth web experiences.

 The option to disable the feature on a site is kept open to the choice of the user.
 To this end,

-if the original page’s main HTML response has the ‘no-transform’ directive in the ‘cache-control’ header, the Lite Page will not be triggered, so the developers using this option are advised to file a bug to do away with the need of opting out of the feature.
+if the original page’s main HTML response has the ‘no-transform’ directive in the ‘cache-control’ header, the Lite Page will not be triggered, so the developers using this option are advised to file a bug to do away with the need to opt out of the feature.